jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays the name and type of all hypotheses of the selected goal (if any) and theorems of the current context matching :n:`@search_item`\s.
+   It's useful for finding the names of library lemmas.

    * :n:`@one_term` - Search for objects containing a subterm matching the pattern :n:`@one_term` in which holes of the pattern are indicated by `_` or :n:`?@ident`.